DZamataev/DZVideoPlayerViewController/README.md

 * background playback
 * now playing info updates
 * easy customization with Interface Builder
+* has several styles to choose from
+* default style is similiar to MPMoviePlayerViewController

 ## Usage

+This pod contains an Example project showing how to play local file and implement fullscreen expand and shrink transitioning.

-This pod contains no Example project.
-You can find example usage of this control here at [OhMyTube github page.](https://github.com/DZamataev/OhMyTube)
+You can find more example usage of this control here at [OhMyTube github page.](https://github.com/DZamataev/OhMyTube)

 Basic snippet to start with: